 The women would casually tell stories of how they would get home and fall on their sofa as if they were dead.
 I felt the same.
 But I had it easy.
 Unlike me, most of these women have families, and after work they’d have to pull a second shift of domestic labour.

-By the afternoon I started to develop an allergic response to something in the air.
-I developed an itchy rash on my face and I told the other women about it.
+I also started to develop an allergic response to something in the air.
+I developed an itchy rash on my face and told the other women about it.
 They told me they suffered from such symptoms all the time.

 The cleaner was supposed to come once a day, in the morning, to vacuum, but when I saw her she merely swept the floor.
-By 15:00, I started to lose concentration and a couple of times the press caught the edge of my finger.
+At around 15:00, I started to lose concentration and a couple of times the press caught the edge of my finger.

 ‘Be careful’, the other women told me.